What to Know About Home Inspections

 Make Sure That Your Hire a Professional

 And don’t go for a home inspector that doesn’t have insurance.
 Some will have limited liability clauses, what this means is if there any damages that occur during the inspection they will be off the hook.
-Here is an excellent guide for picking a home inspector.
-Keep in mind that choosing the right inspector is a critical aspect of a home purchase.
-You want someone who is thorough but also a good communicator.

-The inspector should let you know if issues are of major concern or there is really nothing to worry about.
-Be cautious of home inspectors who intentionally make your feel uncomfortable about your purchase without just cause.
-It’s possible they could be looking for a “two for one”.
-In other words they want you to back out of the sale so you use them again on another inspection.
+The inspector should let you know if issues are of significant concern or if there is nothing to worry about.
+Be cautious of home inspectors who intentionally make you uncomfortable about your purchase without cause.

 How Much Does It Cost?

-In some cases, your inspector will quote you a flat rate based on square footage, whereas other inspectors will charge you based on the time they spend inside the home.
+Sometimes, your inspector will quote you a flat rate based on square footage, whereas other inspectors will charge you based on the time they spend inside the home.

 What Is Covered in The Cost?